 What makes cheese tasty?

-The person who has tasted almost all different types of cheese can tell the actual taste.
-Some are solid, some are soft, creamy, some are elastic, or some have a nutty, earthy taste.
+A person who has tasted almost all different types of cheese can tell the actual taste.
+Some are solid, some are soft and creamy, some are elastic, and some have a nutty, earthy taste.
 Nonetheless, it is not possible for everyone to check them out by touring around the world.
 We have brought out all the tastes of various types of cheese.